rust-embedded/discovery/microbit/src/05-led-roulette/flash-it.md

 ```

-You will notice that `cargo-embed` blocks after outputting the last line, this is inteded and you should not close it
+You will notice that `cargo-embed` blocks after outputting the last line, this is intended and you should not close it
 since we need it in this state for the next step: debugging it!
 Furthermore, you will have noticed that the `cargo build`
 and `cargo embed` are actually passed the same flags, this is because `cargo embed` actually executes the build and then
 flashes the resulting binary on to the chip, hence you can leave out the `cargo build` step in the future if you